Pope Francis Comes To Africa With A Vision. Will It Stick?

 What about the pope's visit to sub-Saharan Africa in 2015?
 Did it usher in changes?

-"Yes and no," says Stan Chu Ilo, a Nigerian priest who is a professor of Catholic studies at DePaul University in Toronto and the author of "A Poor And Merciful Church: The Illuminative Ecclesiology of Pope Francis."
+"Yes and no," says Stan Chu Ilo, a Nigerian priest who is a professor of Catholic studies at DePaul University in Chicago and the author of "A Poor And Merciful Church: The Illuminative Ecclesiology of Pope Francis."

 His "yes" applies to the pope's efforts to resolve ongoing tensions between Muslims and Christians in the Central African Republic.